Contributing to Public AI Network

 Have an urgent fix or update?

-If you need something merged quickly, you can ping one of our regular contributors with write access in Slack:
+If you need something approved and published quickly, you can ping one of our regular contributors with edit access in Slack:

 - Joshua Tan (